hdShang/arxiv-daily/docs/cs-AI/2025-08-13/papers/250809442v3-shadow-in-the-cache-unveiling-and-mitigating-privacy-risks-of-kv-cac.md

 ---
 layout: default
-title: Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference
+title: "Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference"
 ---

 # Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference